Lucky or Unlucky?

 This was the same year that Midgely decided, after receiving a prestigious award, to take an extended vacation in Florida to try and rid himself of the lead poisoning that he knew he was experiencing.4

-Soon after the Dayton plant opened, workers began to experience the symptoms of those who had recently been poisoned by large amounts of lead.
-Two workers died as a result while many workers suffered from chronic depression, another workplace side effect of lead poisoning.
-In spite of increasing reasons for concern, the issues were ignored.
+Soon after the Dayton plant opened, workers began to experience the symptoms of those who had recently received large amounts of lead poisoning.
+Two workers died.
+Depression was an attribute of those that worked there.
+Still nothing was done, these issues were ignored.

-Unhappy with the speed of production, GM and Standard Oil of New Jersey created the Ethyl Corporation specifically for TEL production, and a new plant was set up in New Jersey.
-Within the first two months, five more workers died while many others were sickened.
+Unhappy with the speed of production GM and Standard Oil of New Jersey created the Ethyl Corporation and a new plant was set up in New Jersey.
+Within the first two months five more workers died while many others were sickened.

-To counteract this alarming evidence, the Ethyl Corporation began a steady campaign of denial that was somewhat successful from a publicity standpoint, but workers still suffered from lead exposure.
-More deaths followed and were met by further denials of responsibility.
+To counteract this alarming evidence, the Ethyl Corporation began a steady campaign of denial that was somewhat successful, but workers still suffered from lead exposure with more deaths and more denials.

-Eventually, in 1924, Midgley, in a Public Relations move, participated in a press conference to demonstrate the safety of TEL by pouring it over his hands and then inhaling the vapors for a minute or more saying that he could do this daily with no difficulties, or bad effects.
+Eventually, in 1924, Midgley, in a Public Relations move, participated in a press conference to demonstrate the safety of TEL by pouring it over his hands and then inhaling the vapors for a minute or more saying that he could do this every day with no difficulties.

-Unconvinced, the state of New Jersey ordered the plant closed, while Midgley, a few months after the press conference, went to Europe to get treatment specifically for lead poisoning.5
+Unconvinced, the state of New Jersey ordered the plant closed while Midgley went to Europe to get treatment specifically for lead poisoning a few months after the press conference.5

-TEL continued to be added to gasoline, but better methods of production were developed that decreased the risk of lead poisoning for factory workers.
+TEL continued to be added to gasoline, but better methods of production were developed.

 Just how destructive was the overall effect of TEL on the planet?

-How many people ultimately died or were harmed by TEL is hard to determine with exactness, but it is safe to assume that anyone who has lived in the United States between 1923, the advent of TEL, and the 1970s has been harmed, including a significant portion of the world’s population, because the technology was exported to other countries and used extensively.
-It is also thought that lead poisoning may have contributed to the above average criminality and violence that occurred during this period.
+How many people ultimately died or were harmed by TEL is hard to assess but it is safe to say that everyone that has lived in the United States between the advent of TEL (1923) and the 1970’s has been harmed in some way and a significant portion of the world population as well.
+It also thought that lead poisoning may have generated above average criminality and violence.

-With no further work in the TEL department, Midgley needed another challenge.
-He decided to get his wits around the problem of refrigeration.
-Prior to the 1920s, air conditioning and refrigeration units used anything from ammonia to propane and sulfur dioxide as refrigerants.
-Not only were these extremely toxic but often explosive.
+With no further work in the TEL department, Midgley needed another challenge so he decided to get his wits around the problem of refrigeration.
+Prior to the 1920s air conditioning and refrigeration units used anything from ammonia to propane and sulfur dioxide as refrigerants.
+Not only were these extremely toxic but often times explosive.
 Death by either the leaking of air conditioning or refrigerator units was not uncommon.
 What was needed was a compound that could change from liquid to gas and back again easily and not react with other chemicals.

 Award followed award.